AywinK/MovieZone/README.md

 * Viewing Date
 * Location where I will watch the movie, e.g. the cinema or an online  streaming site link
 * Who I will watch the movies with, e.g. friends, family, .etc.
-* Any other additional information such as when I will watch the movie WHEN I search for a movie title
+* Any other additional information, such as when I will watch the movie

+WHEN I search for a movie title
 THEN I am presented with the movie trailer and information about the movie i.e.:
 * Release Year